kent-map/kent/20c/ww2-doodlebug.md

        url="https://upload.wikimedia.org/wikipedia/commons/f/fd/Kent_UK_location_map.svg">
 <param ve-image centre="    " zoom="15">

 Despite its somewhat light-hearted nickname, the doodlebug was a source of great terror for civilians; for the residents of Tonbridge which was on the flight of the 'bomb lane' it was a period of anxiety and stress.[^ref2].
-The first casualties were at Benenden on the 17th June when a flying bomb demolished a cottage and damaged two more, as well as causing extensive damage to the sanitorium.[^ref3] As the summer wore on, there were more civilian casualties in the Kent villages of Lympne, Capel, Rolvenden, and Brabourne.[^ref4] In the House of Commons, Tom Driberg, called for more Morrison shelters to protect people in rural areas.[^ref5]
+The first bomb dropped on Swanscombe on the 13th June.[^ref3] Four days later, the first civilian casualities were recorded at Benenden when a flying bomb demolished a cottage and damaged two more, as well as causing extensive damage to the sanitorium.[^ref4] As the summer wore on, there were more civilian casualties in the Kent villages of Lympne, Capel, Rolvenden, and Brabourne.[^ref5] In the House of Commons, Tom Driberg, called for more Morrison shelters to protect people in rural areas.[^ref6]

 A map in _The Kent Messenger_ from the Summer of 1944 shows the extent of the bombing in Kent.
 Kent’s location en route to the more densely populated city of London, meant that enemy bombers who ran out of fuel or were shot down before they reached London, as well as any bombs that fell short of their target, would fall on Kent instead.
-[Winston Churchill](/20c/20c-churchill-chartwell/) speaking in parliament in the summer of 1944, said 'The flying bomb is a weapon literally and essentially indiscriminate in its nature, purpose, and effect.’
+[Winston Churchill](/20c/20c-churchill-chartwell/) speaking in parliament in the summer of 1944, said 'The flying bomb is a weapon literally and essentially indiscriminate in its nature, purpose, and effect.’[^ref7]
 <param ve-image url="https://www.normandythenandnow.com/wp-content/uploads/2018/04/Map-showing-where-the-doodlebug-fell-in-kent-published-in-the-Kent-Messenger-newspaper.jpg" label="Where the doodlebugs fell, Kent Messenger, via https://www.normandythenandnow.com/wp-content/uploads/2018/04/Map-showing-where-the-doodlebug-fell-in-kent-published-in-the-Kent-Messenger-newspaper.jpg">
 <param ve-image centre="    " zoom="15">

-With heavy bombing on the capital massively impacting public morale, the British government decided to leak false information to the Germans in an effort to redirect doodlebugs away from the centre of London towards Kent, and thus minimise civilian deaths.[^ref4] This calculation, as Professor Eric Grove explains, aimed to 'sacrifice lives in the countryside to avoid heavier casualties in London'.[^ref5] Double agents working for the Allies deceived the Germans into thinking the doodlebugs were landing too far north, and the deception was successful in changing the course of the bombs to hit Kent and the south of London instead.
+With heavy bombing on the capital massively impacting public morale, the British government decided to leak false information to the Germans in an effort to redirect doodlebugs away from the centre of London towards Kent, and thus minimise civilian deaths.[^ref8] This calculation, as Professor Eric Grove explains, aimed to 'sacrifice lives in the countryside to avoid heavier casualties in London'.[^ref9] Double agents working for the Allies deceived the Germans into thinking the doodlebugs were landing too far north, and the deception was successful in changing the course of the bombs to hit Kent and the south of London instead.
 <param ve-image
        label="V2 tipped over by a Spitfire"
        description="A spitfire tipping a V2 with its wing"